Relational Object-Centric Actor-Critic: Experiments

 \paragraph{Results}

-The graphs in Figures \ref{fig:results_shapes2d} and \ref{fig:results_object-reaching} depict how the episode return of GOCA and the baselines depend on the number of steps for Navigation 5x5, PushingNoAgent5x5, and two versions of the Object Reaching task.
-For the Navigation 5x5 task, GOCA performs better than the OCRL baseline.
-Although DreamerV3 shows slightly more stable and efficient learning than GOCA, GOCA eventually achieves a higher return.
-In the PushingNoAgent 5x5 task, GOCA outperforms both baselines.
-The baselines are initially more effective in the Object Reaching task with our color scheme, but GOCA outperforms them after 200K steps.
-For the Object Reaching task with the original color scheme, the OCRL baseline demonstrates much better performance, but GOCA also surpasses both baselines after 200K steps.
-In the more challenging Navigation 10x10 task the both baselines fail to achieve a positive return.
-GOCA performs better than both baselines but can not solve the task entirely, as it only moves five out of seven objects to the target.
+The graphs in Figure \ref{fig:results} depict how the episode return of ROCA and the baselines depend on the number of steps for Navigation 5x5, PushingNoAgent5x5, and two versions of the Object Reaching task.
+For the Navigation 5x5 task, ROCA performs better than the OCRL baseline.
+Although DreamerV3 shows slightly more stable and efficient learning than ROCA, ROCA eventually achieves a higher return.
+In the PushingNoAgent 5x5 task, ROCA and DreamerV3 demonstrate similar performance.
+For the Object Reaching task with the original color scheme (BGYR), the OCRL baseline initially demonstrates much better performance, but ROCA surpasses all baselines after 200K steps.
+We believe that the poor performance of the OCRL baseline in the Object Reaching task with VOYC color schema is due to its sensitivity to the quality of the SLATE model.
+One potential solution to overcome this issue could be increasing the number of training epochs for the SLATE.
+Figure \ref{fig:results_nav10x10} demonstrates the results in the more challenging Navigation 10x10 task.
+All baselines fail to achieve a positive return.
+ROCA performs better than the baselines but can not solve the task entirely, as it only moves five out of seven objects to the target.
+In all tasks, DreamerV3 outperforms DreamerV3:slate, which indicates that DreamerV3 cannot efficiently utilize object-centric representations.
+The results for ROCA-CSWM highlight the difficulties of using contrastive loss for training the world model and the object encoder in an online setting.